5 Ways to Lower Worker Misclassification Audit Risk

 1. Audit Your Current Processes

-A good first step to avoiding an audit is to conduct one of your own.
+A good first step to avoiding an audit is to conduct one yourself.
 An internal audit can give you an in-depth understanding of your current classification practices and whether they are compliant.

 To conduct an audit, gather records of services performed by contractors, check to see if you have contracts on file for your independent engagements, and confirm if the contractors you’ve engaged in the past have federal tax ID numbers.